Microsoft Defender for Identity Lateral Movement Paths (LMPs)

 Tip – When no potential lateral movement path activity is detected for an entity in the past 48 hours, choose to View a different date and check for previous potential lateral movement paths.
 The LMP to sensitive users report is always available if LMPs were discovered and provides you with information about potential lateral movement paths detected to sensitive users.

-Tip - For instructions on how to set your clients and servers to allow Azure ATP to perform the SAM-R operations needed for lateral movement path detection, see configure SAM-R.
+Tip - For instructions on how to set your clients and servers to allow Defender for Identity to perform the SAM-R operations needed for lateral movement path detection, see configure SAM-R.

-For instructions on how to identify and investigate using Azure ATP Lateral Movement Paths, see Investigate Lateral Movement Paths.
+For instructions on how to identify and investigate using Defender for Identity Lateral Movement Paths, see Investigate Lateral Movement Paths.